Types

 int

 Integer values.
-Maps directly to Python’s int.
+Python’s int.

 length: int = 14